diacritics/database/spec/README.md

 Required
 Type: `Array`

-An array containing links to diacritic sources including mapping.
+An array containing links to diacritic, ligature and symbol sources which includes mapping and other details.
 Include an empty array if no sources are to be listed.

 ###### data

 Required
 Type: `Object`

 An object containing the actual mapping information.
-Every diacritic has its own object key.
-The value for each diacritic is an object specified below:
+Every character has its own object key.
+The value for each diacritic, ligature or symbol is an object specified below:

 ###### data.{character}.mapping

 Required
 Type: `Object`

-An object containing mapping values for the given diacritic.
+An object containing mapping values for the given character.
 This must contain a base or decompose value, or both.
 It can not be empty.

 ###### data.{character}.mapping.base